 Day in the States, turkey and dressing are often served with

-yams, mashed potatoes, several vegetables, and pumpkin pie with
+sweet potatoes or yams (nearly the same thing), mashed potatoes, several vegetables, and pumpkin pie with

 whipped cream.
 On any day, turkey and dressing is served with

 cranberry sauce, which is a tart berry jelly or preserve, and

 Americans traditionally overeat at the Thanksgiving meal more

 than any other, which is the foundation of many jokes such as